Cronut Recipe

 - Texture: The croissant dough gives them a unique texture with layers of flaky dough.

-- Glaze: A generous amount fo glaze adds just the right amount of sweetness.
+- Glaze: A generous amount of glaze adds just the right amount of sweetness.

 - Powdered Sugar: You can add more or less to reach your desired level of sweetness/consistency.